 Following completion of the review into Auditory Processing Disorder, which was completed by Sapere Research Group on behalf of the Ministries of Education and Health, an expert reference group is being established to progress many of the areas which were identified in the review report.
 Read more

-During Hearing Week (24-30 March) we highlight the important role technology plays in improving the quality of life for deaf and hearing impaired New Zealanders.
-While there's much to celebrate, we still have a long way to go in helping Kiwis like Annabel (pictured above with sister Alexandra and mother Helen).
+During Hearing Week 2014 (24-30 March) we highlighted the important role technology plays in improving the quality of life of New Zealanders who are deaf or hearing imapired.
+While there's much to celebrate, we still have a long way to go in helping Kiwis like Annabel.

 Caption It campaign